About the Ester Library

 About the Library

-The John Trigg Ester Library is a small community library located in the heart of Ester, Alaska.
+The Ester Village Library is a small community library located in the heart of Ester, Alaska.
 Although we are a membership library in the sense that you need to be a member in order to use our high-speed internet or check out seeds from the seed library, you do not have to be a member in order to check out books, games or puzzles.
 Additionally, we have a small meeting area, warm and cozy chairs from which to read in, and we regularly host knit nights, children’s programs, writing groups, music groups and seed swaps.
 We are always looking for other events that the community would like us to sponsor!

 Mission